What is mortgage protection insurance?

 That said, there are certain circumstances where they can be essential in protecting your family.

-How does mortgage protection insurance work?
+How does MPI work?

 As your mortgage balance decreases, so does your possible insurance payout, even though your monthly premiums stay the same.
 To make matters worse, the money bypasses your family and goes directly to your lender.